 Kim has over 25 years of experience in accounting and finance, and has held senior financial positions with not-for-profit and First Nations organizations.

-Now Kim is proud that what used to be a single recovery home has expanded to become a facility that not only treats addiction but that also addresses a monopoly of issues including homelessness, poverty, health and education.
+Now Kim is proud that what used to be a single recovery home has expanded to become a facility that not only treats addiction but that also addresses a range of issues including homelessness, poverty, health and education.

 She believes the success of the program comes from the way the organization listens to clients and puts their needs first.
 “Everyone is a unique person with unique needs,” Kim says. “every person has their own individual needs, which we do our best to meet.”

-Kim has been with Phoenix since 2001.
+Kim has been with the organization since 2001.